sdenec/tidy5e-sheet/README.md

 **If the animation is distracting it can be disabled individually in the settings.**

 ### Exhaustion Tracker
-In the `Attributes Tab` you'll find the relocated and restyled exhaustion tracker.
-You can click each number (0-6) to mark your character's exhaustion level, higlighted in color by severity, accompanied by a label highlighting the current effects.
+You'll find the relocated and restyled exhaustion tracker on you charater'S portrait upper left.
+You can click each number (0-6) to mark your character's exhaustion level, higlighted in color by severity, accompanied by a label always showing the current level and a hover label listing the current effects.

+### Collapsable Trait
+Traits are important but most of the time you probably won't look at them - so you can toggle them on and off depending on your preferences an needed space (for example if you use the favorites).

+### Favorite Items
+Inspired by The Favorites Tab and Sky's use for the favorite items and spells the sheet includes a collapsable section in the attributes tab for your favorites.

 ### Extendet Biography and Journal
-Additionally to the default `Biography`Textfield you now can enter your character's personality traits, ideals, bondy and flaws aswell as an appearance description.
+Additionally to the default `Biography`Textfield you can enter your character's personality traits, ideals, bonds and flaws aswell as an appearance description.
+If you use Roll20 Coverter or the DNDBeyond Exporter these fields will be populated by the imported Data.
 The Journal tab offers additional space for notes separated in 4 predefines text fields.
 Feel free to change the labels for the left hand fields.
 These sections are greatly inspired by Sky's alternate 5e sheet and are compatible should you chose to switch from either one.

 ### Delete Protection
 When you handle items, skills and spells it might happen that you delete something by accident.
 There are plugins to enable a delete dialogue but I find it cumbersome for deleting multiple items.
 I implemented a switch to show/hide the delete button from you charachter's inventory, features and spellbook.
 The lock ist located on the right side of the filter bar.
 It will remember your setting even if you refresh.
 For extra security you might install a delete dialogue plugin as well.